jake-161/process-testing/README.md

 - Conventional commit messages following [this standard](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#specification) with attention on [these tips](https://cbea.ms/git-commit/), an alternative could be clean commit messages that are combined into a PR message with convention responsibility falling on whoever is merging the PR.

 ## Potential Tooling

 - Commit Lint CLI tool such as [glint](https://github.com/brigand/glint?tab=readme-ov-file)

+## Mistakes Noticed

+- Commiting directly to main.
+This should be disabled.
+Branches for different scopes (apps/repo) should be used
+- Typos in directory names.
+This could be automated.
+Luckily fixing is straigh forward

 ## App Directory